 The tour ends at Skansen, the seaside of Trondheim, where a vast number of boats are lying at anchor.
 In between more of those beautiful old houses we already raved about a lot, we find another iconic small restaurant/cafe called Ila Brainnstasjon (Ilevollen 32B).
 The menu is simple and the furnishing pretty retro – a place we like from the minute we step inside.
 The building used to be a fire station and its age give it a special and cozy vibe.
 We order French Toast with extra cheese and coffee (they only serve black coffee, no fancy stuff like Latte Macchiato) – everything is really good!
 Pretty full we decide not to take the bus but to walk back downtown to see more of the city.

 There would be tons of museums to visit, places to see (find an overview over all attractions and sights here: CLICK!) but we decide to try the 3D cinema that just recently opened in an old Planetarium.
 We miss the movie by a few minutes and are quite disappointed about it.
 If you are in Trondheim make sure to pay it a visit, it is supposed to be amazing.
-Instead of letting it get to us we explore more of Bakklandet.
-Here we find more cute cafes, unique stores, and antique shops.
+Exploring more of Bakklandet we find more cute cafes, unique stores, and antique shops.
 We notice that if we would live here we would spend time at one of those many cafes every day and fill our homes with tons of vintage and antique things.
 At the end of our walk, we have a coffee at Café Le Frère (Søndre Gate 27) which is close to our hotel– the lemon cake is something to remember.

 As this many courses take their time we go to bed late that night.
 We also HAVE to tell our husbands about this unique experience we just had and to send a picture of every single course.
 (Not kidding.)
 They would have loved it.
 The next morning we pack our things and are already on our way to our next stop Inderøy.